 - Over the counter: check, cash, or credit card

-The payment fee for online credit card payment is 2.95% of the total bill amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).
-There is no payment fee for paying by e-check.
-FOR FLEX-PAY OPTION ONLY: There is a 40 cent transaction fee charged for each payment set up through the Flex-Pay option.
+The payment fee for online credit card payment is a minimum of $2.50 or 2.99% of the total amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).
+The payment fee for paying by e-check (ACH) is $2.50.

-The payment fee for over-the-counter credit card payments is 2.79% of the total bill amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).
+The payment fee for over-the-counter credit card payments is a minimum of $2.50 or 2.99% of the total bill amount paid (credit cards accepted: Discover, Amex, Mastercard, Visa).

 If your mortgage holder pays your tax bill through your escrow department, it is your responsibility to be sure that they have the information for payment.